 The format was as follows:

-Essentially, I felt like a customer service worker - alienated, with a list of criteria in front of me that I had to write down, and a script of the exact words I had to say.
-After that comes what really matters to them: the data.
-After each activity, a graph must be made (there are daily and monthly charts) that shows the "progress" of the child.
+Essentially, from the first hour, I felt like a customer service worker - alienated, with a list of criteria in front of me that I had to write down, and a script of the exact words I had to say.
 Up to this point maybe you don't see much of a problem, and you may even think that it doesn’t sound so illogical, even if it's alienating for the child and for the therapist.
-However, it is in the practice where all this is transformed into a procedure that violates the rights of the children.
+But it was in practice that the full picture emerged.

 The first example of this was when I saw the obvious rejection of non-speaking children, who were given instructions as if they were animals.

 On my first day I met a young non-speaking boy, and the first thing I was instructed to do was to take his headphones away and use them to bribe him to do an activity.
-He was a young man - about 14 years old - who, being in an environment where the children around him were constantly going through moments of disregulation (mainly due to constant oppression from adults), clearly needed his headphones to make the world more bearable.
+He was a young man - about 14 years old - who, being in an environment where the children around him were constantly going through moments of disregulation (largely as a result of the relentless demands being placed on them), clearly needed his headphones to make the world more bearable.
 Naturally, I ignored the other staff every time they demanded I take the headphones away.
 I had many discussions where I expressed to my colleagues that he needed his headphones, that they were necessary to eliminate that environmental barrier so that he would feel calm to learn; after all, there is no learning if you are in constant stress.
 They responded that what I was proposing was not functional, that he had to take his headphones off to listen to me, since that is the only way to make him functional in society.

 That same child was also denied his AAC (Augmentative and Alternative Communication) system - either it was taken away so that he could "behave functionally", or it was simply left in his backpack.
 Only one colleague agreed with me that he needed to ALWAYS have access to it, because communication is a human right.
 In fact, the first thing the young man expressed to me when he got it back was that he needed to go to the bathroom, and that he wanted to go outside.
 I told him to go to the bathroom and not to worry.
 When he came back I explained to him, using his same communication system, that we should wait before going outside.
 That whole session he stayed by my side, holding my hand, gently touching my head, and hugging me until I had to go to work with another child in another room.
 Afterward, every time we bumped into each other in the hallway he would hug me, and in each of those hugs I felt his relief at being seen and feeling understood, really feeling human.